List of Yu-Gi-Oh! GX characters: Season 2

-A card designer from Industrial Illusions who is jealous of Chumley Huffington's talents, and whose own designs are looked down upon for they are too powerful for gameplay.
+A card designer from Industrial Illusions who is jealous of Chumley Huffington's talents, whose designs are looked down upon for being too powerful for gameplay.
 He manipulates the only remaining copy of The Winged Dragon of Ra stolen from the company, avoiding the god's punishment with a Spell Card of his own creation, Mound of the Bound Creator, but is defeated by Jaden and agrees to return to Industrial Illusions as a loyal employee.
 In the English version, Franz has a German accent.
 Franz plays a Ra deck.

 GX Pro League duelists

 Several Pro League duelists are invited by Chancellor Sheppard to participate in the GX tournament.